Pppp1116/content-license-policy/README.md

 ## 10. AI Scraping, Training, Embeddings, and Automated Use

 ### 10.1.
-Ten-Year AI Usage Ban for Third Parties
+Ten-Year AI Usage Ban for Third Parties (All AI Uses)

-For a period of **ten (10) years** from the date when any specific Content is first made publicly available as part of this Project or in the Official Discord, **no person or entity other than the Owner** may use that Content, in whole or in part, for any AI-related purpose without the Owner’s explicit prior written permission.
+For a period of **ten (10) years** from the date when any specific Content is first made publicly available as part of this Project or in the Official Discord, **no person or entity other than the Owner** may use that Content, in whole or in part, for **any AI-related purpose** without the Owner’s explicit prior Written Permission.

 This prohibition includes, without limitation:

 - Training, fine-tuning, or evaluating any machine learning or AI model;
 - Building or augmenting datasets;
 - Generating embeddings, vector representations, or feature extractions;
-- Automated large-scale scraping or harvesting specifically intended to feed AI systems;
-- Using the Content as a systematic source of prompts, context, or knowledge in tools that expose it to third parties at scale.
+- Using the Content as a systematic source of prompts, context, or knowledge in AI systems (including retrieval-augmented generation (RAG), “AI knowledge bases”, chatbots, or similar systems), whether the AI system is public or private;
+- Using AI coding assistants or automated agents in a way that ingests, summarizes, transforms, or reproduces the Content as part of an AI workflow (including for producing outputs for yourself or for third parties);
+- Automated large-scale scraping or harvesting specifically intended to feed AI systems.

+**First made publicly available** means:
+- For GitHub: the date/time the Content is first published to a public repository/branch, release, or tag by the Owner; and/or
+- For Discord: the date/time the Content is first posted in a publicly accessible server channel by the Owner (or by Members where it is part of the Project Content), as evidenced by Discord’s message timestamp or other reliable records.

-**For the avoidance of doubt**, for purposes of any applicable text-and-data-mining exception (including Article 4 of Directive (EU) 2019/790 and its national implementations), the Owner **expressly reserves and opts out of** any permission to use the Content for text-and-data-mining or AI-related purposes by third parties, except where the Owner has given explicit written permission.
+**For the avoidance of doubt**, for purposes of any applicable text-and-data-mining exception (including Article 4 of Directive (EU) 2019/790 and its national implementations), the Owner **expressly reserves and opts out of** any permission to use the Content for text-and-data-mining or AI-related purposes by third parties, except where the Owner has given explicit prior Written Permission.

 ### 10.2.
 Owner Exception